 Lesbian Health Fund Call for Submissions

-The Lesbian Health Fund (LHF), a program of GLMA: Health Professionals Advancing LGBTQ Equality, was established in 1992 to define, study, and educate lesbians and sexual minority women (SMW), as well as their health providers, about health issues facing SMW, LHF's mission is to improve the health of SMW and their families through investigation and research and is the only US research fund dedicated solely to the unique health needs of SMW.
+The Lesbian Health Fund (LHF), a program of GLMA: Health Professionals Advancing LGBTQ Equality, was established in 1992 to define, study, and educate lesbians and other sexual minority women, as well as their healthcare providers, about health issues facing the community.
+Today, we are still committed to improving the health and wellbeing of LGBTQ+ women & girls through funding rigorous scientific research.
+LHF is the only US research fund dedicated solely to the unique health needs of LGBTQ+ women and girls.

-For the 2021 grant cycle, we plan to fund three to eight grants in the range of $1,000 to $10,000 each.
-The LHF Grant Committee welcomes all proposals that identify or address health disparities among sexual and/or gender minority women, or gender diverse people AFAB; however, special consideration will be given to proposals that focus on the following:
+For the 2023 grant cycle, we plan to fund grants in the range of $5,000 to $10,000 each.
+The LHF Grant Committee welcomes all proposals that identify or address health disparities among LGBTQ+ women and girls (e.g., sexual and/or gender minority women or girls, gender diverse people assigned female at birth); however, special consideration will be given to proposals that focus on the following:

 - Research that generates pilot data for subsequent training or early-stage investigator grants